grafana/agent/docs/rfcs/xxxx-backwards-compatibility.md

 In the context of semantic versioning, a 1.0 release indicates that future minor releases have backwards compatibility with older minor releases in the same major release; version 1.1 is backwards compatible with version 1.0.
-Having major releases signals to users when they can upgrade with more confidence (minor releases) and when an upgrade may take more time (new major releases).
+Having major and minor releases signals to users when an upgrade may take more time (major releases) and when they can upgrade with more confidence (minor releases).

 However, Grafana Agent is a large project, with a large surface area for what may be considered part of the backwards compatibility guarantees.
 This proposal